-We have a super easy-to-follow blog post where we walk you through the step by step instructions for how to install your Facebook pixel on your website.
+We have a super easy-to-follow mini-course where we walk you through the step by step instructions for how to install your Facebook pixel on your website for only $17!

 Before you start running ads, you need to install your pixel on your website – on every single page.
 If you’re already running ads – do yourself a huge favor and install it.
 Installing the basic code only takes a few minutes but it will make an enormous difference for your ads and your ability to measure and optimize them.

 Pro Tip 💡 : Once you have the pixel installed – we recommend downloading the Facebook Pixel Helper extension on Google Chrome to make sure everything’s working correctly!
 Want to learn more about the Facebook Pixel and why we think it is SO important?
-Save your seat for our Happily Ever Growth – Signature Program coming at ya LIVE in January 2019!
+Save your seat for our Happily Ever Growth – Signature Program!

 Cold traffic is an audience of people who have never heard of you.
 Warm traffic, on the other hand, is an audience of people you are retargeting, so they already know about you in some way.

 An example of warm traffic could include your email list, people that have engaged with your Facebook page, or someone who visited your website.

 Obviously, we can’t always target warm traffic, especially if you’re a new business or you don’t have a large email list or a ton of website traffic.
 But once you start running ads and driving traffic, you have the ability to retarget your ads.